 There are certain general rules to follow on the Road to Hana that will help keep the trip fun and everyone safe.
 The first is not to swim under waterfalls.
 Although it might ruin that perfect picture you were planning on having, hanging out under waterfalls can be dangerous.
 Rocks and trees often come down waterfalls along with the water, and you don't want to risk getting hit.

 Also, stay on the trails.
 They are well-maintained to keep you safe.
 Not only is it bad for the environment to tromp through the vegetation, but people often get lost straying even just a little.
-The thick and lush landscape is beautiful, but it can be dangerous if you don't know where you're going.
+The thick and lush landscape of Maui is beautiful, but it can be dangerous if you don't know where you're going.